 Datadog APM now supports Java, Python, Ruby, Go, and Node.js, with support for .NET and PHP coming soon.
-Over the past few months, we’ve also added three powerful new features to Datadog APM: Watchdog, Trace Search & Analytics, and the Service Map.
+Over the past few months, we’ve also added three powerful new features to Datadog APM: Watchdog, App Analytics, and the Service Map.
 In this post, we’ll explore how you can use APM’s new superpowers to get deeper visibility than ever before into the performance of your applications.

 In the analytics view, you can slice and dice performance metrics using tags so you can visualize which endpoints are returning the most errors to a particular customer, or identify the 10 customers experiencing the highest p90 latency in any part of your application.

-See how Zendesk is using Trace Search & Analytics to find specific traces and perform customer-level monitoring on their application in this video from Dash 2018:
+See how Zendesk is using App Analytics to find specific traces and perform customer-level monitoring on their application in this video from Dash 2018:

-Check out the Zendesk Engineering Blog to learn more about why Trace Search & Analytics has become a critical part of their application monitoring workflow.
+Check out this Zendesk engineering blog to learn more about why App Analytics has become a critical part of their application monitoring workflow.